Hulda, Israel: British Mandate

 Groups of pioneers who trained at the Hulda farm helped establish Ein Harod (1921), Kfar Yehezkel (1921), Ginegar (1922) and other kibbutzim.
 According to a census conducted in 1922 by the British Mandate authorities, Hulda had a population of 40 Jews.
 During the 1929 Palestine riots, the farm was attacked and destroyed.
 British forces ordered the evacuation of the settlers, but barred them from taking the body of Ephraim Chizik, the Haganah commander who was killed in battle.
 In 1931, the Gordonia pioneer group resettled Hulda.
 The 1931 census mentions 49 inhabitants, with one residential house.
-The farm suffered several more attacks during the 1936–1939 Arab revolt in Palestine.
+The farm suffered several more attacks during the 1936–1939 Arab revolt in Palestine.There was however relative harmony between the pioneers and the Arab villagers of Khulda over the next seventeen years.
+The pioneers bought vegetable produce from the villagers and in turn provided them with medical supplies and medical treatment.
+Pioneers visited the village guesthouse and villagers were invited to the kibbutz communal dining hall.
+Both groups also shared a well.

+On 31 March a convoy of the Harel Brigade left Hulda to deliver supplies to Jerusalem.
+The convoy was attacked by Arab forces from Ramla, killing twenty-two passengers.

 1948 Arab–Israeli War

 During the 1948 Arab–Israeli War it served as the headquarters of the Palmach's Yiftach Brigade and a base for convoys bringing supplies to Jerusalem.
 After the first truce the Harel Brigade 4th Battalion, Company B, also had its headquarters at Hulda.
 The kibbutz became a staging ground for Jewish convoys trying to break the Arab siege on Jerusalem.
 230 convoys were set out to transport supplies to the besieged city, the largest of which were organized near Kibbutz Hulda.